 Apply for an Assistance Grant

-Assistance grants ranging from $500 to $2,500 will be available to undergraduates with proven financial need as the result of COVID-19 related hardships.
+Assistance grants ranging from $500 to $2,500 will be available to undergraduates and alumni with proven financial need as the result of COVID-19 related hardships.

 For more information or questions, please contact firstname.lastname@example.org.